Jatin-Shihora/privacy-policy-manager/policies/status-saver-download-status.md

 ## Advertising

-WhatsApp Status Saver is a free, ad-supported application.
+Status Saver - Download Status is a free, ad-supported application.
 We use Google AdMob to display advertisements.

 ### What AdMob May Collect
 - Device advertising identifier (Advertising ID)